 - Utility tokens allow the owner to access specific products or services on a platform, often using distributed ledger technology.
 For example, a business will issue tokens and accept tokens as payment for those particular goods or services.

 - Exchange tokens are crypto assets, a new type of intangible asset intended to be used as a payment method.

 Sanction Scanner Solution for Cryptocurrency

-They can scan customers' Adverse Media, Sanctions, and PEP lists from more than two hundred countries.
+They can scan customers' on Sanctions and PEP lists from more than two hundred countries.
 In this way, with Sanction Scanner, crypto businesses can comply with regulations and be protected from regulatory penalties.